shantoislam6/AutoType.js/README.md

    ~~~

-  #### container property :
+  #### 'container' property :
   You have to must setup a container where you can be showing you text.

-   #### text property:
+  #### 'text' property:
   You have to must setup this property including multiple text as a list of array.

-   #### loop property:
+  #### 'loop' property:
   The loop property allows you to setup your list of text showing continuously.
 It's optional.

-   #### typeSpeed property:
+  #### 'typeSpeed' property:
   This property for a set of auto-typing speed.

-   #### loopSpeed property:
+  #### 'loopSpeed' property:
    This property for a set of changing new-text speed.

-   #### color property:
+  #### 'color' property:
   This property allows you to set inviduale color for individual text of your text array.

-   #### blink property :
+  #### 'blink' property :
   This property is optional.If you use this, you will show a blink effect.

-   #### blinkSpeed:
+  #### 'blinkSpeed' property:
   This property for set speed for your blink effect.

-   #### blinkType:
+  #### 'blinkType' property:
   There are two type of blink which I have used.
 The two blinkType property alues are 'default' & 'faltted'.
   You can use for chaniging your blink style..